1 Who should read this?

 Table 1 - MPEG family

 The video coding experts group (VCEG), a working group of the ITU-T, published early standards in the H.26x family such as H.261, H.262 and H.263.
 The H.264/AVC or MPEG-4 Part-10 video coding standard was co-developed by the Joint Video Team (JVT), a collaboration between VCEG and MPEG.
-The High Efficiency Video Coding (HEVC) standard is the latest member of the H.26x family and is published by the Joint Collaborative Team on Video Coding (JCT-VC).
+The H265/High Efficiency Video Coding (HEVC) standard was developed by the Joint Collaborative Team on Video Coding (JCT-VC) and the latest standard is H.266/Versatile Video Coding.
 Table 2 gives a high level overview of the key features of the H.26x standards.

 VC-1 is a video codec specification standardised by the Society of Motion Picture and Television Engineers (SMPTE) in 2006.
 It was implemented by Microsoft as Microsoft Windows Media Video (WMV) 9.
 Table 3 lists some key features of the VC-1 standard.